SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # R: Sept 14, 2023
-- 1:1 discussion with Sean about debugging: there is so much value in learning how to debug.
+- 1:1 discussion with Shawn about debugging: there is so much value in learning how to debug.
 How to see the error messages and stack trace of a problem and then use that information and the internet to find a solution.
 Story of having to compile the linux kernel many times.
 The likelyhood of equity issues and access to technology at a young age.
 Note that the process for doing this debugging is learnable and often easy to learn, but many college courses assume that students already know it or assume that students can easily teach it to themselves.
 Its actually rarely tough in entry level courses.
 Its actually not easy to learn on your own - although it is possible.
 Discussions about the idea of live coding and live debugging.
 A recomendation that the most value comes from watching someone that is very competent in their technical domain coming up against a wall and finding a path forward from that.
 Challenges to implement this in the classroom.
 There are papers on live coding and I agree there is value in live debugging be a part of that (challenges in timeing during a live class to live debug hard problems).
 It could be possible as live code-with-me videos where the dev talks to a rubber duck while debugging some issue.

 # W: Sept 13, 2023